Can you guess the #1 issue with 99.9% of all weight loss solutions ever devised?

 Think of it this way: In the right environment, a tiny spark can create a raging inferno.
 But in another environment, a large explosion might only last a second.
 We tend to think the size of the initial flame matters most, but it’s more about what that flame can become.
 Dieting offers a big explosion that quickly fizzles out.
 Mini habits use a small flame to build a strong fire that can burn for a lifetime.

 The world needs an alternative to dieting.
 It needs Mini Habits for Weight Loss.
-Leave dieting behind for good on November 27, 2016.
+Leave dieting behind for good.